DEFRA/defra-ruby-mocks/README.md

 This allows us to test how the application handles both successful and unsucessful Worldpay payments.

+##### Pending payments

+The engine has the ability to also mock Worldpay marking a payment as pending.
+To have the mock return a payment pending response just ensure the registration's company name includes the word `pending` (case doesn't matter).

+If it does the engine will redirect back to the pending url instead of the success url provided, plus set the payment status to `SENT_FOR_AUTHORISATION`.

+This allows us to test how the application handles Worldpay responding with a payment pending response.

 ##### Stuck payments

 The engine has the ability to also mock Worldpay not redirecting back to the service.
 This is the equivalent of a registration getting 'stuck at Worldpay'.
 To have the mock not respond just ensure the registration's company name includes the word `stuck` (case doesn't matter).